-Leslie Palmer Cruise Jr., an 89-year-old World War II veteran from Horsham, Pa., salutes the gravesite of Pfc.
+Leslie Palmer Cruise Jr., a World War II veteran from Horsham, Pa., salutes the gravesite of Pfc.
 Richard Vargas during a wreath laying ceremony at Lorraine American Cemetery in France, 2014.
 Photo credit U.S. Army Flickr

 What is Memorial Day?